CiscoSecurity/sxo-05-security-workflows/docs/remote/setup.md

 ---

 ## Deploying the VM
-1. In your VMware vSphere client, right click on the folder you want to deploy the remote in and select **Deploy OVF Template**:
+1. In your VMware vCenter client, right click on the folder you want to deploy the remote in and select **Deploy OVF Template**:
 ![]({{ site.baseurl }}/assets/images/remote/deploy-1.png)

 1. Select the **Local file** option, select the remote OVA you downloaded, and click **Next**: